 The experience of an island state

-He said while there were a raft of regional agreements, such as the South Asian Free Trade Area (SAFTA) and the Transatlantic Free Trade Area (TAFTA), they had their limitations: “Sometimes it did not get implemented to its fullest extent, probably because nations feared sometimes to trade with each other.
-In competition there are winners and losers.”
+He said while there was a raft of regional agreements, such as the South Asian Free Trade Area (SAFTA) and the Transatlantic Free Trade Area (TAFTA), they had their limitations: ‘Sometimes it did not get implemented to its fullest extent, probably because nations feared sometimes to trade with each other.
+In competition, there are winners and losers.’

 Private sector leadership in halal tourism

 Riyanto Sofyan, Chairman of the Halal Tourism Acceleration Team in the Ministry of Tourism of Indonesia, said the Indonesian Government is encouraging local businesses to take a leading role in helping the country capture a share of the burgeoning halal tourism industry.